pacphi/tf4k8s/experiments/azure/dns/README.md

 Oftentimes, you'll have the requirement to add and manage DNS sub-domains.

+Assumes:

-This sample assumes your authoritative names servers and DNS record information is managed external to Microsoft Azure.
-It's also assumed a managed zone (known as the "root zone") has already been set up in Azure DNS.
+* your authoritative names servers and DNS record information is managed external to Microsoft Azure
+* a managed zone (known as the "root zone") has already been set up in Azure DNS.
+* resource group already exists

 Edit `terraform.tfvars` and amend the values for